Early Years Foundation Stage:

 To see the curriculum for the Early Years Foundation Stage, click here.
-By the end of their first year in school, the Reception children aim to have covered the Early Learning Goals (ELGs) for each aspect of learning, which are highlighted in bold text.
+By the end of their first year in school, the Reception children aim to have covered the Early Learning Goals (ELGs) for each aspect of learning, helping them to be:

 To see the subjects covered by the National Curriculum for Key Stage 1 and 2, click here.